kemoo13/Final_Project/README.md

 ### Selected Stocks
 - Chewy (CHWY) - an independent subsidiary of PetSmart, Chewy.com is an online retailer offering food, supplements, prescriptions and supplies
-- Elanco Animal Health Inc (ELAN) - the second largest animal health company in the world, produces veterinary pharmaceuticals for both companion animals and livestock
+- Trupanion Inc (TRUP) - a medical insurance provider for dogs and cats
 - Freshpet Inc (FRPT) - a pet food manufacturer, specializes in refrigerated meals and treats for dogs and cats which are distributed by local retailers and specialty pet stores
 - PetIQ Inc (PETQ) - operates a products segment (manufacture and distribution of health and wellness products) and services segment (veterinary health clincs and wellness centers)